Luis-GameDev/Minecraft-Better-Horses-Plugin/README.md

   Every horse has a **gender** (♂ / ♀) assigned at spawn or birth.
   Two horses of the same gender cannot breed

+- 🔥 **Horse Traits (Abilities)**
+  Horses can be born or created with **special traits** that provide passive or active effects such as:
+  - `Hellmare` – Leaves a trail of fire when the ability is pressed
+  - `Fireheart` – The horse and it's rider is immune to fire
+  - `Feather Hooves` – The horse and it's rider can glide
+  - `Frost Hooves` – Freezes water below the horse
+  - `Dashboost` - Increases the horses movement speed significantly for a short amount of time when the ability is used
+  - `Kickback` - The horse knocks away all enemies when the ability is used
+  - `Ghosthorse` - You and the horse enter the realm of the undead and become invisible for a short amount of time when the ability is used

+  Active traits can be used by pressing F (or the swap hands keybind).

+  All traits are **fully configurable and toggleable** in the `config.yml`:
+  - Enable or disable the whole trait-feature
+  - Set trait chance
+  - Enable/disable individual traits
+  - Define duration, cooldown, radius, intensity and more

 - 🎒 **/horse despawn**
   Converts a **tamed horse you're riding** into a **saddle item** that stores:
   - All core stats (including current HP)